The Knowing Garden FAQs

 Q: How is your curriculum planned?
 Are you Reggio?
 Waldorf?
 Montessori?

 A: Our curriculum is learner-centered and facilitated by the teacher.
-We combine curricula and theory that includes: project-based learning, Reading/Writing Workshop, and common core math but teachers have the freedom to adapt for their students while guided by our learning trajectories.
-Reggio inspires our environment.
+We combine curricula and theory that includes: project-based learning, Reading/Writing Workshop, and common core math but teachers have the freedom to adapt for their students while guided by our learning trajectories (our curriculum includes reading, writing, maths, social-justice/community building, social-emotional health, and science from a climate change lens.
+Reggio Emilia inspires our environment.
 Waldorf inspires our connection to outdoor.
 Montessori inspires our hands-on learning.
-We have a strong emphasis on social-emotional growth with communication strategies from Parent Effectiveness Training, Echo Parenting, and Hand in Hand Parenting.

 Q: What are your closed dates?